GSA/digitalgov.gov/content/news/2023/08/2023-08-23-seven-tips-on-facilitating-unplanned-topics-in-meetings.md

 source: 18f
 date: 2023-08-22 12:53:00 -0500
 title: Seven tips on facilitating unplanned topics in meetings
-deck: Here are several tips for facilitating a workshop when attendees bring up an important thought, idea or topic that you had not originally incorporated into your planning.
+deck: Facilitating a workshop can feel like a daunting task.
+Here at 18F, we’ve identified seven tips to keep your workshop organized and flowing, despite unplanned scenarios.
-summary: 18F shared seven tips to help you incorporate unplanned but important topics of discussion while maintaining a structured and organized workshop.
+summary: Facilitating a workshop can feel like a daunting task.
+Here at 18F, we’ve identified seven tips to keep your workshop organized and flowing, despite unplanned scenarios.
 # See all topics at https://digital.gov/topics
 topics:
   - best-practices